What is Mental Health Awareness Month?

-If you struggle with mental health issues or substance use, you can honor Mental Health Awareness Month in several different ways.
-Some suggestions include:
+Whether you struggle with mental health issues yourself or know someone who does, you can celebrate Mental Health Awareness Month in several different ways.

 1. Get Involved

 One way to observe Mental Health Awareness Month is to get involved in the efforts to spread information about mental health issues and the treatment options available.
 Contact a local clinic or non-profit organization that is already participating and volunteer.
 You can also use other resources at your disposal, such as social media, to spread awareness of mental health on your own.

 Even if you haven’t formally struggled with a mental health disorder, everyone has their own unique journey with regard to their mental health.
 During the month of May, take some time to think about where you have been in the past and be grateful for the strides you have made.
 This is also the ideal time to think about any changes you want to make and/or goals you would like to set for the future.

 If you have struggled with a mental health condition, Mental Health Awareness Month is a good time to share your story if you are ready.
 Post on social media, open up to a loved one, or write a blog about your experiences.
 Chances are many of your friends and family are not aware of your struggles and your story can be eye-opening and impactful for them.

 4. Reach Out for Help If You Need It

 Especially because of the Covid-19 pandemic, people everywhere are struggling with their mental health.
 You are not alone.
 While it may seem intimidating, if you need help, ask for it.
 We offer on-site and virtual mental health care options to help you learn to manage your symptoms and improve your overall well-being.
 Make Mental Health Month the month you started your journey to healing.
 At Vertava Health, we want to be here for you.
 Contact us today to talk with our care team.
 Everything you say is confidential.